Effy Stonem: Series 1

-In "Tony", Effy is seen one morning briefly walking home at the beginning of the episode, apparently from partying the night before.
-Her brother Tony distracts her father so that she can sneak back into the house, a routine they are both clearly familiar with.
+In "Tony", Effy is seen walking home at the beginning of the episode, apparently from partying the night before.
+Her brother Tony distracts their father so that she can sneak back into the house.

-In "Effy", Tony is forced to care about someone other than himself for once when Effy – one of the only people he cares about – disappears during a night of partying with a boy named Spencer (played by Tom Payne).
-After taking various drugs, Spencer leads Effy to a party, where Josh Stock injects her with stolen clean pharmaceuticals.
+In "Effy", she sneaks out of the house after pretending she is going to bed.
+She meets up with her friend Julie and a boy named Spencer (Tom Payne), who she shares an ecstasy tablet with.
+The group is caught by the police and arrested, but when Tony comes to bail Effy out of jail, he is told that someone pretending to be her brother already did so.
+Eventually, Spencer leads Effy to a party, where Josh Stock injects her with stolen clean pharmaceuticals.
 When Effy overdoses, Josh tells Tony that he will only let him take her to the hospital if Tony has sex with his unconscious sister, which Josh demands in revenge for Tony scheming against his relationship with Michelle.
-After Tony begs for forgiveness, Josh lets them go, and Tony rushes to the hospital with Effy and Sid Jenkins, where Effy is told that she will be fine.
-During this episode Effy shows some tendencies similar to an arsonist, setting certain objects alight with her cigarette lighter.
+After Tony begs for forgiveness, Josh lets them go, and Tony rushes to the hospital with Effy and Sid Jenkins, where they are told Effy will be fine.

-In the series finale, we learn that Effy's parents have moved her to the private school in the aftermath of her drug episode.
-More layers to her character appear as she derides Tony verbally as a wanker for his treatment of ex-girlfriend Michelle, who had come to her previously in an attempt to understand Tony.
-She witnesses as Tony is hit by a bus, and screams in horror, crying silently as the finale takes place.
+In the series finale, it is revealed that Effy's parents have moved her to the local private school after the overdose.
+She derides Tony verbally for his treatment of his ex-girlfriend Michelle Richardson, who had talked to Effy previously in an attempt to understand Tony.
+She witnesses Tony get hit by a bus, screams in horror, and begins crying silently.